Polychora

 Points | 0 | 0 or 180 |

-It is therefore clear, in a Zometool model, which elements are not distorted.
-If one of
+It is therefore clear, in a model made with the Zometool, which elements are not

-these undistorted polyhedra is a cell (it can also be a section, see below) then in 4-D it
+distorted.
+If one of these undistorted polyhedra is a cell (it can also be a section, see

-is the element closest or most distant from us, or lies directly ``under'' it; this
+below) then in 4-D it is the element closest or most distant from us, or lies directly

-corresponds in the projection to the central element or an object concentric with it.
-For
+``under'' it; this corresponds in the projection to the central element or an object

-each instance of these undistorted elements, there will be many more instances of the same
+concentric with it.
+For each instance of these undistorted elements, there will be many

-element that are not in 3-D planes parallel to ours that will appear distorted by the
+more instances of the same element that are not in 3-D planes parallel to ours that will

 Sections: